Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Results and Discussion

 The inclusion of noble gas atoms does not in general alter the oxygen, sulfur or alkali-metal-derived bands very much, which is consistent with the interaction between the noble gas atoms and the host oxide/sulfide being fairly weak.
 However, in some cases significant hybridization between the alkali atom and O $2s$ levels can occur.
 Bandstructures for other oxides and sulfides, with and without included He and Ne atoms are shown in the Supplemental Material \cite{Supplemental}.

 Inclusion of He or Ne atoms within the alkali oxides and sulfides increases their band gaps.
 For example, at 2 GPa the band gap of K$_2$S is increased by about 0.4 eV on inclusion of Ne atoms, and by 1.2 eV for He atoms.
 The band gap of Na$_2$O at 20 GPa is increased by 1.1 eV on including Ne atoms, but by 3.5 eV for He atoms.
 In the cases that we have studied, the band gaps are increased more by including He atoms than Ne atoms.
 We have investigated the origin of the increased band gaps by performing calculations for the oxides and sulfides at the larger volumes of the compounds that include noble gas atoms.
 We find that the increased gaps are mainly due to the presence of the noble gas atoms, rather than the increase in volume.
-This arises because the electronic states at the conduction band minimum have a significant weight within the voids of the antifluorite structure, and the presence of the noble gas atoms pushes these states to higher energies.
-The band gaps that we have obtained with the PBE functional are a factor of about two smaller than experimental values for Li$_2$O (8 eV \cite{Ishii_1999_Li}), Na$_2$O (4.4-5.8 eV \cite{Rauch_1940_Na2O}), and K$_2$O (4.0-5.4 eV \cite{Rauch_1940_Na2O}).
-Results from quasiparticle bandstructure calculations within the $G_0W_0$ approximation \cite{Sommer_alkali-metal_oxides_2012} agree quite well with the available experimental data.
+This arises because the nearly-free-electron states (parabolic band around $\Gamma$ point) at the conduction band minimum have a significant weight within the voids of the antifluorite structure, and the presence of the noble gas atoms make the states more localized with almost no dispersion.
+The band gaps obtained using the PBE functional are a factor of about two smaller than experimental values for Li$_2$O (8 eV \cite{Ishii_1999_Li}), Na$_2$O (4.4--5.8 eV \cite{Rauch_1940_Na2O}), and K$_2$O (4.0-5.4 eV \cite{Rauch_1940_Na2O}).
+The results from quasiparticle bandstructure calculations within the $G_0W_0$ approximation \cite{Sommer_alkali-metal_oxides_2012} or self-interaction corrections \cite{baumeier_electronic_2008} are in quite good agreement with the available experimental data.
 Underestimation of band gaps within standard DFT calculations is well-known, but the changes in band gaps due to the introduction of the noble gas atoms are likely to be significantly more accurate than the gaps themselves.
+To confirm this conclusion, we have used a HSE06 hybrid functional, which has been successfully applied to Li-ion battery electrode materials \cite{qi_lithium_2014} to calculate accurate electronic band structures of Na$_2$O and HeNa$_2$O, as shown in the Supplemental Material \cite{Supplemental}.
+Compared with PBE results, both band gaps increase by about 1.8 eV and the changes in band gap caused by inclusion of He are almost same.

+The phonon bandstructures of K$_2$S and NeK$_2$S at 5 GPa shown in Fig.\ \ref{fig:phonon_bandstructure_NeK2S-K2S} indicate that the Ne atoms give rise to Einstein-oscillator-like bands at about 110 cm$^{-1}$.
+We have investigated the dynamical stability of the $Fm\bar{3}m$ structures with incorporated noble gas atoms, finding that the phonon bandstructures of HeK$_2$S and HeNa$_2$O have no imaginary frequency modes down to zero pressure, and therefore they might be quench recoverable under ambient conditions.